moskytw/clime/README.rst

 It scans the object to find the functions out, so it is **low couple** with your source.

-It scan the aliases and metavars of options from docstring, so you are free from writing the settings of options.
+And, it scan the aliases and metavars of options from docstring, so you are free from writing the settings of options.
 You can focus on writing the help text of your CLI program.